 William Blake, the poet of perception, wrote: "See a world in a grain of sand, and a heaven in a wild flower!"
 The Kingdom of God is not a theological abstraction, but the break-through of this trillium, one white three-petaled explosion nestled in oceanic furrows of green.

 Do not look at this flower through your concept of it.
 Look at the flower itself, what James Joyce called "the ineluctable modality of the visible."

 The flower has no name.
-It is no-thing, unrestricted by its outline, a gush of revelation breaking into three dimensions from beyond space-time.
-The flower flows from God, from unfathomable depths of uncreated Silence, through the mediation of the earth, into your eyes.
+It is no-thing, unrestricted by its outline, a gush of revelation breaking into three dimensions from beyond space and time.
+The flower flows from God, from unfathomable depths of uncreated Silence, through the mediation of Mother Earth, into your eyes.
 The flower is a gift from the river of Grace.
 In this sacrament of perception, consciousness awakens consciousness through the mystery of matter.

 What has just happened?
 You have settled for a concept, a verbal description of reality, rather than suffering the nameless onslaught of Radiance.

 You closed your eyes to the incarnation of the Wordless, the silent offspring of Father Consciousness and Mother Matter.
 You replaced the living Christ with a ghost of thought.
 Sometimes names kill.
 Sometimes we need to un-name the world.

 Creation is a Mystery.
 In the primitive Church, a Mysterion was a transforming encounter with the Divine as experienced but not named.
 True understanding transcends the intellect.
 For those early Christian philosophers, the greatest Mysteries were: Creation ex nihilo (out of nothing), the incarnation of God in a human body, and the Mystery of Sin: how humans could, in their free will, so thoroughly ruin such a perfect world.